cyril-vassallo/InfinityBooking-Symfony/README.md

 ## This repository contain an all Booking website application on Symfony 4.3

 ### This is a Booking website application
-This web site illustrate and archive all my learning on Symfony4.3
+This website illustrate and archive all my learning on Symfony4.3

 ### With a front and back office included i learned how to:
 - create entity, controller, form and fixture with the Symfony CLI